+Figure 9 illustrates the encoding of N chunks within a block with no header and footer, with header only, with footer only, and with both data segments.

+Figure 9 - Encoding schemes for N chunks within a block

-99Lane object
+Lane object

 A lane is defined as a conduit that transports data comprised of one or more types of blocks.
 The contents of one or more lanes are written to disk to produce files.
 However, the standard does not assume that this writing is synchronized to the start of a block within a lane.